Welcome to Reception!

 As we move through the term, we will update the page with photos and highlights from the topic.

-Summer Term 1 - Will you read me a story?
+Spring Term 2 - Will you read me a story?

 This topic will take the children on a journey into the magical world of stories.
 They will learn about different characters – goodies and baddies, magic, fantasy, homes and castles.
 Their imagination will lead the way and hopefully everyone will be inspired to tell and write some of their own stories.